Finite-state Independence and Normal Sequences: Primary definitions

 \section{Primary definitions}

-\paragraph{Notation.} Let $A$ be finite set of symbols, that we refer as the alphabet.
+Let $A$ be finite set of symbols, that we refer as the alphabet.
 We write $A^\omega$ for the set of all infinite words in alphabet $A$, $A^*$ for the set of all finite words, $A^{\leq k}$ for the set of all words of length up to $k$, and $A^k$ for the set of words of length exactly $k$.
 The length of a finite word $w$ is denoted by $|w|$.
-The positions of finite and infinite words are numbered starting at~$1$.
-To denote the symbol at position~$i$ of a word $w$ we write $w[i]$ and to denote the substring of $w$ from position~$i$ to~$j$ we write $w[i..j]$.
 The empty word is denoted by~$\emptyword$.